Skip to content

 Setting Up the Classiq Problem Instance

-In order to solve the Pyomo model defined above, we use the CombinatorialProblem quantum object.
-Under the hood it tranlates the Pyomo model to a quantum model of the QAOA algorithm, with cost hamiltonian translated from the Pyomo model.
-We can choose the number of layers for the QAOA ansatz using the argument num_layers, and the penalty_factor, which will be the coefficient of the constraints term in the cost hamiltonian.
+To solve the Pyomo model defined above, use the CombinatorialProblem quantum object.
+Under the hood it translates the Pyomo model to a quantum model of QAOA, with the cost Hamiltonian translated from the Pyomo model.
+Choose the number of layers for the QAOA ansatz using the num_layers argument.
+The penalty_factor is the coefficient of the constraints term in the cost Hamiltonian.

 from classiq import *